-OUR CHARTER PROVIDES OTHER POTENTIAL DEFENSES.
-Subject to the requirements of the New York Stock Exchange, the Board of Trustees has the authority without shareholder approval to issue additional securities of COPT on terms that could delay, defer or prevent a change in control of COPT.
-In addition, our Board has the authority to reclassify any of our unissued Common Shares into Preferred Shares.
-The Board may issue Preferred Shares with such preferences, rights, powers and restrictions as the Board may determine.
-Our Board has already issued the Series A Preferred Shares, which have features which make it harder for a third party to acquire control of us.
-See "Description of Shares--Series A Preferred Shares" beginning on page 12.
+OUR DECLARATION OF TRUST INCLUDES OTHER PROVISIONS THAT MAY PREVENT OR DELAY A CHANGE OF CONTROL.
+Subject to the requirements of the New York Stock Exchange, our Board of Trustees has the authority without shareholder approval to issue additional securities on terms that could delay or prevent a change in control.
+In addition, our Board of Trustees has the authority to reclassify any of our unissued Common Shares into preferred shares.
+Our Board of Trustees may issue preferred shares with such preferences, rights, powers and restrictions as our Board of Trustees may determine, which could also delay or prevent a change in control.

-Our Board is divided into three classes of Trustees.
-The term of one class of the Trustees will expire each year, at which time a successor class is elected for a three-year term.
+OUR BOARD OF TRUSTEES IS DIVIDED INTO THREE CLASSES OF TRUSTEES, WHICH COULD DELAY A CHANGE OF CONTROL.
+Our Declaration of Trust divides our Board of Trustees into three classes.
+The term of one class of the trustees will expire each year, at which time a successor class is elected for a three-year term.
 Such staggered three-year terms make it more difficult for a third party to acquire control of us.
-See "Description of Shares--Classification of Board, Vacancies and Removal of Trustees" on page 19.

-THE MARYLAND BUSINESS STATUTES ALSO IMPOSE POTENTIAL RESTRICTIONS.
+THE MARYLAND BUSINESS STATUTES ALSO IMPOSE POTENTIAL RESTRICTIONS ON A CHANGE OF CONTROL OF OUR COMPANY.
 Various Maryland laws may have the effect of discouraging offers to acquire us, even if the acquisition would be advantageous to shareholders.
 Our Bylaws exempt us from such laws, but our Board of Trustees can change our Bylaws at any time to make these provisions applicable to us.
-See "Description of Shares--Possible Antitakeover Effect of Certain Provisions of Maryland Law" on page 20.